theimgclist/100CodingProblems/README.md

 I have started solving challenges from GeeksforGeeks.
 I started with DP.
 For each problem, I will first code in Java with which I am comfortable.
 Once the java solution works, I will code the same problem in  Python, since i want to get used to that language.
 I found this useful link, [http://interactivepython.org/courselib/static/thinkcspy/Functions/FlowofExecutionSummary.html] which explains the flow of a Python code which is different to that of Java.
+**Update 4th Jan 2017**
+As of today, I coded 22 problems.
+Let's say 20 since 2 problems among those are almost the same as LIS.
+So much progress in 5 months!!
+For the past few problems onwards, I am coding only in Python.
+Since that's the programming language of interest for me right now.
+I am spending most of the available time on Machine Learning and Data Science.
+But I never gave up on algorithmic problem solving.
+I have a wiki page for these problems where I am adding everything new I learn about coding in Python.
+20 problems in 5 months isn't much progress.
+But wait until the end of this month.
+This time for a real progress!!